tomer-ben-david/tomer-ben-david.github.io.jekyll/_posts/2017/2017-01-12-page-cheatsheet-docker.md

 `docker.io` because on linux there was already some old service `docker` (so to install `sudo apt-get install docker`)

 **docker mount volume**

+when deleting a container without `-v` the volumes are not deleted so delete with

+`docker rm -v <container>`

 **security `docker group`**